Local Government

 Impact Assessment Quiz:

-Participants will be invited to complete a multiple-choice Impact Assessment Quiz 2 weeks after the training.
-This online quiz is designed to help embed the information provided by the course.
+Participants will be invited to complete a multiple-choice Impact Assessment Quiz two weeks after the training.

 Course Leader